 I always thought I had read this book, and hadn’t finished it.
 Back then I wasn’t as open to fantasy, and fairies were certainly a big no-no. As soon as I began reading Marne Cate’s Remember, I realised I hadn’t read it at all.
-So, I’m unsure what I read, and why I associated it with this book.
+So, I’m unsure what I did read, and why I associated it with this book.

 From the very first page, this story draws in the reader.
 From the description, and because it was fantasy, I had assumed it was set in a bygone era.
 It wasn’t, it was modern day.

-The thing that sets them apart, and what makes the story interesting, is the magic inherited down the generations.
+The thing that sets the family apart, and what makes the story interesting, is the magic inherited down through the generations.
 Gram must teach Mara how to use what she has buried deep inside her.
 It very much reminded me of a fairy tale.
 The family was lovely, and they represented kindness, and all that is good in the world.
 They cared for each other and it was a delight to read.
 I wanted to be part of their family too, and in a way, as a reader, I was.

 Their mother, in an attempt to get her children back does the unthinkable, and this leads to a violent and exciting climax.
 I could not put the book down at this point.
 I had to read the whole chapter to find our what happens as it builds and builds before exploding with a fight between the families.

 It is a refreshing change to read something in this genre.
 Previously, I had read the author’s A Broken Girl Collection.
-This series could not have been more different, and it shows the author’s versatility in absorbing and world-building stories.
+This series could not have been more different, and shows the author’s versatility in absorbing and world-building stories.

 My picture above shows Gram, just as I imagined her from the description.
 The forest also plays a big part in the series, and I think the photograph shows exactly how magical the place is.
 When Mara is taken by the fairies to learn what she needs to know, she visits a waterfall.
 The other two pictures are Mara, and the last one is the mansion where her mother lives.
 There is a great scene at the end of the book where they have to search the house and find a secret tunnels.